Most mornings begin the same.

 or lose myself in my mixed media art.

-My thoughts during the day are always busy.
+My thoughts during the day

 I listen to music…